Open Accessibility Menu

 • reviews and approves the procedure and/or image

-Indirect Supervision: Once students have achieved competency, they may work under indirect supervision.
+Once students have achieved competency, they may work under indirect supervision.
 The JRCERT defines indirect supervision as student supervision provided by a qualified radiographer who is immediately available to assist students regardless of the level of student achievement.

-• Example of inappropriate indirect supervision: A technologist is in one room with a patient and a student is in an adjacent room with a different patient.
+• Example of inappropriate indirect supervision: A technologist is in one room with a patient, and a student is in an adjacent room with a different patient.

-• Example of appropriate indirect supervision: A student is in a room with a patient, and the technologist is within voice range of the student while completing paperwork or other duties that could be stopped immediately.
+• Example of appropriate indirect supervision: A student is in a room with a patient, and the technologist is within voice range of the student while completing paperwork or other duties that can be stopped immediately.

-Supervision during Repeat Images: Repeat images must be completed under direct supervision.
+Repeat images must be completed under direct supervision.
 The presence of a qualified radiographer during the repeat of an unsatisfactory image assures patient safety and proper educational practices.
 The ARRT registered technologist:

 • evaluates the previous image and discusses with the student how to correct the image